home-assistant/Iconic/README.md

 - Auto-generated [icon font html catalog](#icon-font-catalog).
 - iOS 8, and tvOS 9 or later.

-Note: Some open sourced icon fonts don't include the names of each of their glyphs.
+_Note: Some open sourced icon fonts don't include the names of each of their glyphs.
 This could result in a non-descriptive enum, which can make things less intuitive for you when using Iconic.
-If you create your own icon font, make sure to properly name each glyph.
+If you create your own icon font, make sure to properly name each glyph._

-## Missing Features in Beta
+### Missing Features in Beta
 - [ ] Allow rectangular icon glyphs (right now, the lib assumes they're all square sized).
+- [ ] Multiple-font support.
+- [ ] More Swifty approach.
-- [ ] Provide OSS icon fonts with fully named glyphs for better usability.
+- [ ] Interface Builder support.

 ## Installation